ClaraTurp/BiblioTECH/schedule2023.md

 #### 12:00 - 12:30 PM <br>
 <details>
   <summary>Description</summary>
-Recap of the previous day and overview of today's schedule.
+Description coming soon<!---Recap of the previous day and overview of today's schedule.-->
   </details>

 ### Applying for your First Library Technology Job